Skip To Main Content

 Comprehensive Gifted Program (CGP)

+This program allows students to engage in learning that is, at minimum, 1-2 years beyond their current grade level, and encourages collaboration with intellectual peers.
 The CGP program is founded on thematic interdisciplinary studies, academic rigor, critical and creative thinking.
-It is the goal of the CGP to provide a comprehensive program that is responsive to the unique academic, creative, social and emotional needs of the precocious gifted child.
+It is the goal of the CGP to provide a comprehensive and specialized learning environment designed to cater to the unique needs of highly gifted learners.

 CGP Information